Pin FAQs

 Where are the pins made?

-They are made in China, as all pins are.
-Most places hosted in the US are making them in China as well and acting like they made them in the US.
-They didn't and neither do we.
-There are not good US options for this specific product.
-We have visited the factory in person and have made sure everyone is paid well and works regular hours
+They are made in China, as all enamel pins are.
+Most companies based in the US have theirs made in China too, they just don't say so.
+We would rather be upfront with you: there are no good US options for this specific product.
+What we can control is who we work with, so we visited the factory in person and made sure everyone there is paid well and works regular hours.

 Are the workers paid fairly?
 Is the factory a sweatshop?

-You can check out our trip to the factory and all of this information on the how pins are made page.
-Short answer is yes, they are paid fairly and no, it is not a sweatshop.
-We have made sure everyone is paid above the industry standard and works normal days.
+Fair question, and one we wanted answered ourselves.
+You can see our trip to the factory on our how pins are made page.
+Short answer: yes, they are paid fairly, and no, it is not a sweatshop.
+Everyone is paid above industry standard and works normal days.

 Who do I email?